-Regarding the economy, on many indices Darlington continues to outperform regional and national growth trends, including unemployment.
+Regarding the economy, on many indices Darlington continues to outperform regional and national growth trends.
+Average Gross Disposable Income per head rose slightly in 2017 and GVA per head continues to be significantly above the regional average.
 This good performance, however, is not always felt by residents, with workplace and residence-based earnings figures both showing significant numbers of people earning low wages and a slightly higher than average proportion of jobs part-time.
-Average gross disposable household income fell in 2016, likely due to the continuing impact of welfare reforms and Darlington's relatively high over-65 population.
-Darlington's GVA however continues to be significantly above the regional average and increasing in line with elsewhere.
+Unemployment is also above the national and regional average.
+The economic impacts on the COVID-19 pandemic are likely to be very high, and have significant effects on local employment prospects and living standards, particularly for young people, women and other minority groups.

-The Council's contribution to making Darlington a safe and caring community is largely via its input to the multi-agency Community Safety Partnership, a group comprising the five 'responsible authorities' - the Council, the police, health, probation and fire and rescue - to tackle crime, anti-social behaviour, substance misuse environmental crime and reoffending.
+The Council's contribution to making Darlington a safe and caring community is largely via its input to the multi-agency Community Safety Partnership, a group comprising the five 'responsible authorities' - the Council, the police, health, probation and fire and rescue - to tackle crime, anti-social behaviour, substance misuse, environmental crime and reoffending.
 This group has been restructured to strengthen ties with the Health and Wellbeing Board and a newly created Multi-Agency Partnership, which allows for quick, operational responses to incidents of anti-social behaviour.